-When the form opens you will able to add new records, edit and delete those new records, but not be able to view, edit or delete existing records in the underlying table.
+When the form opens you will be able to add new records and edit and delete those new records, but not be able to view, edit or delete existing records in the underlying table.

 This is just one of the many, many Access features that allow the control of data input for the purpose of ensuring the efficient, accurate capturing of data.